RandyGaul/cute_framework/README.md

 - [x] Nintendo Switch
 - [x] And more (see SDL2's supported platforms list https://wiki.libsdl.org/Installation)

-The underlying idea of Cute draws inspiration from the SDL2 library.
-A lot of focus placed on documentation and examples makes development with Cute as painless as possible, without getting in the way.
+The underlying idea of Cute puts practicality up above all else.
+A lot of focus placed on documentation and examples makes development with Cute as painless as possible, without getting in the way of how you prefer to develop.

 ## Download Cute